Mohamed Ben Mazouz: Étoile du Sahel

-On 31 August 2025, Ben Mazouz, regarded as a pure product of USM Alger’s youth academy, signed a two-year contract with Étoile du Sahel in Tunisia, running until 2027.
+On 31 August 2025, Ben Mazouz, regarded as a pure product of USM Alger's youth academy, signed a two-year contract with Étoile du Sahel in Tunisia, running until 2027.
 Ben Mazouz joined the Sousse-based club, former team of Baghdad Bounedjah, where he faces competition from two Senegalese forwards and a Malian striker.

+MO Béjaïa

+On 24 August 2026, he joined MO Béjaïa.